saltyorg/docs/docs/apps/btrfsmaintenance.md

 ## What is it?

-[BTRFS Maintenance](https://github.com/kdave/btrfsmaintenance){: target=_blank rel="noopener noreferrer" } is a set of scripts supplementing the btrfs filesystem and aims to automate a few maintenance tasks.
+[BTRFS Maintenance](https://github.com/kdave/btrfsmaintenance) is a set of scripts supplementing the btrfs filesystem and aims to automate a few maintenance tasks.
 This means the scrub, balance, trim or defragmentation.

 Each of the tasks can be turned on/off and configured independently.
 The default config values were selected to fit the default installation profile with btrfs on the root filesystem.